moralesangel/coins-detection/README.md

 ![Binarized image](images/binary.png)

-Then, we will aply dilate and erode (in that specific order) to remove salt and pepper noise in our image:
+Then, we will apply dilate and erode (in that specific order) to remove salt and pepper noise in our image:

 ![Removing salt and pepper](images/peppersalt.png)